 Health Indicator Report of Deaths due to Diabetes as Underlying Cause

 Diabetes is a leading cause of disability and death.
-It is currently the seventh leading cause of death in the U.S and in Utah.
+It is currently the seventh leading cause of death in the U.S. In 2017, in Utah, diabetes as a cause of death dropped from seventh to eighth place.

 - Utah Death Certificate Database, Office of Vital Records and Statistics, Utah Department of Health